Mandelbrot Sets Generated from the Riemann Zeta Function

 Published: 2013/7/21

-Mandelbrot Set of the Zeta Function
+Mandelbrot Set Generated from the Zeta Function

-The Classic Mandelbrot Set
+The Classical Mandelbrot Set

 z0 = 0